davebaird/tor-proxy/README.md

 # DESCRIPTION

-Launch Tor and get a proxy string to use in other apps on localhost
+Launch Tor and get a proxy string to use in other apps on localhost.

+You can safely launch as many of these things at the same time as you want, either from the same parent process, or after forking.

+When the object goes out of scope, the tor process is shut down cleanly.

+Each tor instance has a different endpoint.
+If you want to guarantee unique endpoints, set 'check\_unique\_ip'.
+This will check that all tor processes launched \*from the current parent process\* are unique.
+So it doesn't make sense to set this flag if you fork before launching each tor.
+But endpoints seem to be pretty reliably unique in any case.